Transparent Inclusive Efficiency Review (TIER)

 View the Oct.
 13 town hall video

 Consultants for the state Board of Regents described several proposed efficiencies for the state universities, answered questions and sought comments from the Iowa State community during the Oct.
 13 town hall forum.
 The forum focused on eight proposals in the areas of information technology, human resources, finance and facilities.

 VIEW: The video | Consultants' presentation

 View the June 24 town hall video

 At a June 24 forum, the Board of Regents and consultants provided updates on the regents' Transparent, Inclusive Efficiency Review.
-The public forum video (110 min.) includes:
+The town hall video (110 min.) includes: